Bison Short Ribs with Creamy Southern Style Grits | Recipeish | Gustus Vitae

 - Mince parsley, and reserve.

-- Cube remaining stick of butter, and grate Parmesan cheese.
+- Cube one stick of butter, and grate Parmesan cheese.

 - Return grits to medium low heat, stirring as you do, and add butter, Parmesan cheese, and cream.